Mograsim-Team/Mograsim/docs/building_mograsim.md

 Note: After importing the projects, probably an automatic workspace build will start.
 Wait for it to finish before continuing.

-## Do the Maven Tycho workaround:

-In the project explorer or package explorer, right-click on "net.mograsim.tycho-download", click on "Run As" -> "Maven clean" and wait for it to finish.

 ## Build the Update Site

 1. In the project explorer or package explorer, right-click on "net.mograsim", click on "Run As" -> "Maven build...".
+2. Make sure to run Maven with JDK 11
-2. Next to "Goals", enter "clean verify"; click on "Run" and wait for it to finish (this will take a while).
+3. Next to "Goals", enter "clean verify"; click on "Run" and wait for it to finish (this will take a while).
-3. Select all projects, right-click, and click on "Refresh".
+4. Select all projects, right-click, and click on "Refresh".

 The update site now should be built and is located in net.mograsim.plugin.updatesite/target/repository.
 In there you should see, among other files, a folder named "features", a folder named